antarctica/lantern/docs/usage.md

 ## Import records

-To import a set of new or updated records:
+To import a set of new and/or updated records:

 1. copy record configurations as JSON files to the `import/` directory
 2. run the `zap-records` [Development Task](/docs/dev.md#development-tasks) if importing records from the Zap ⚡️editor